Serhioromano/vscode-gitflow/README.md

 ## Known Issues

+1. On MAC you might need to configure `gitflow.path` parameter to `/usr/local/bin/git-flow`.
-1. If you name your branch folders with capital letters like `Feature` instead of `feature`, things break due to a bug in the `git-flow` extension of git CLI command.
+2. If you name your branch folders with capital letters like `Feature` instead of `feature`, things break due to a bug in the `git-flow` extension of git CLI command.
 Please make sure you name your branch folders with lower-case names.
-2. When VS Code opens a Windows directory while on a remote WSL, sometimes this might cause problems.
+3. When VS Code opens a Windows directory while on a remote WSL, sometimes this might cause problems.
 But who is gonna do that, right?
-3. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#how-to-setup))
+4. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#how-to-setup))

 ## How to use